-When it comes to long-term travel, everyone always asks, “how much does it cost?“ My wife and I have done several long-term trips, and over time we’ve learned how to put it all together.
-It’s hard to get all of that “expertise” out in one night during an event such as Meet Plan Go, so I wanted to try to put some words down in writing that will hopefully educate those of you planning a trip.
+When it comes to long-term travel, everyone always asks, “how much does it cost?“ My wife and I have done several long-term trips, including a year-long trip, and over time we’ve learned how to put it all together.
+It’s hard to get all of that “expertise” out in one night during a speaking event, so I wanted to try to put some words down in writing that will hopefully educate those of you planning a trip.
 No, we’re not accountants or financial planners or professional tour guides.
 We’ve just done this enough times to the point where we’re comfortable hopping on a plane, knowing what to expect when we arrive, and how to figure it all out along the way.

 Here’s what I talked about at the Meet Plan Go event in Austin (both on the panel and to individuals after): how to figure out your budget, factors that affect your budget, planning not to have a plan, and how to save money.

 First, how do you figure out your budget?
-Planning for a long term trip is very different than booking a two week vacation.
+Planning for a long term trip is very different than booking a two-week vacation.
 Don’t worry, various strategies have been tried by many intrepid travelers before you.
 Some people leave with absolutely no plan – they aim to travel as much as possible given the amount of money they have in their bank account.
 This sounds pretty scary to most people, though (even me).
-Others pull out Excel or even Microsoft Project and plan everything to the last detail.
-This may sound like the perfect solution, but in the end you won’t stick to that plan anyway.
-If you do, you’ll be miserable and regret it.
+Others pull out Excel or even Microsoft Project (Gantt charts, anyone?) and plan everything to the last detail.
+This may sound like the perfect solution, but in the end, you won’t stick to that plan anyway so it’s only a way to make yourself go crazy.
+If you do, you’ll be miserable and regret it because a long term trip has too many changing variables to be able to stick to a set plan.

 To find your average daily costs for a region, country, or city, you can…